wethod/learning-center-source/content/alerts/index.md

 Positioning the cursor over an alert will display a description of the problem.

-Some alerts depends on parameters that you can customize using the [Alerts Engine] (/settings/index#alerts-engine).
+Some alerts depends on parameters that you can customize using the [Alerts Engine](/settings/index/#alerts-engine).

 ### Unsent Order